 What do Safe Needle Disposal Boxes look like and where are they located?

-Needle Disposal Boxes are painted yellow and have a single, round opening on the side for collecting used needles.
-Currently, there are 12 Needle Disposal boxes installed around Lethbridge in 11 public locations where needle debris has been a recurring problem:
+Needle Disposal Boxes are painted yellow and each have a single, round opening on the side for collecting used needles.
+Currently, a total of 21 bright yellow Needle Disposal Boxes are installed around Lethbridge in locations where needle debris is a recurring problem.
+Of this total, 18 are in public locations identified below, and 3 are located on private properties.

-1. Adams Park – south of Adams Ice Centre
+1. Adams Park – two boxes, one south of Adams Ice Centre, one west of Adams Ice Centre

 2. Lethbridge Emergency Shelter & Resource Centre, 802-2A Avenue North